Gamify-IT/docs/dev-manuals/services/overworld/world-loaders.md

 You can also speed up that process by using the provided prefab, located at `Assets/Prefabs/Scene Transition`.
 ![Prefabs](assets/world-loading-prefabs.webp)
 Simply drag an drop the `LoadWorlds` object into the scene hierarchy as a child of the `World Loader` game object.
-You can than skip steps 2 and 3.
+You can then skip steps 2 and 3.